Malakal: Climate

 Like other parts of the Sahel, Malakal has a hot semi-arid climate (Köppen climate classification BSh), with a wet season and a dry season and the temperature being hot year-round.
 The average annual mean temperature is 28.1 C, the average annual high temperature is 34.7 C, while the average annual low temperature is 21.5 C. The hottest time of year is from February to May (Northern Hemisphere spring), just before the wet season starts.
-April is the hottest month, having the highest average high at 38.8 C and the highest mean at 31.5 C. April also has the highest average low at 24.2 C. August has the lowest average high at 30.9 C and the lowest mean at 26.3 C. January has the lowest average low at 18.5 C. For average, July and August are coldest months, which makes summer the coldest season.
+April is the hottest month, having the highest average high at 38.8 C and the highest mean at 31.5 C. April also has the highest average low at 24.2 C. August has the lowest average high at 30.9 C and the lowest mean at 26.3 C. January has the lowest average low at 18.5 C. On average, July and August are coldest months, which makes summer the coldest season.

 Malakal receives 731.6 mm of rain over 68.0 precipitation days, with a distinct wet and dry season like all of South Sudan.
 December and January receive no precipitation at all, and almost no rain falls from November to March.
 August, the wettest month, receives 163.4 mm of rainfall on average.
 August also has 14.9 precipitation days, which is the most of any month.
 Humidity is much higher in the wet season than the dry season, with February having a humidity at just 25% and August having a humidity at 80%.
 Malakal receives 2778.7 hours of sunshine annually on average, with the sunshine being distributed fairly evenly across the year, although it is lower during the wet season.
 December receives the most sunshine, while July receives the least.